 INTRODUCTION

-Liver cirrhosis is the late stage of hepatic fibrosis and is characterized by portal hypertension that can clinically lead to decompensation in the form of ascites, esophageal/gastric varices or encephalopathy.
-There are multiple etiologies of liver cirrhosis, with Hepatitis C, alcoholic hepatitis/alcoholic liver disease and non-alcoholic fatty liver disease being the most common causes in the developed world funding[1].
-One of the most common sequelae associated with liver cirrhosis are neurologic and neuropsychiatric impairments labeled as hepatic encephalopathy (HE).
+Liver cirrhosis is a late stage of hepatic fibrosis and is characterized by portal hypertension that can clinically lead to decompensation in the form of ascites, esophageal/gastric varices or encephalopathy.
+There are multiple etiologies of liver cirrhosis, with Hepatitis C, alcoholic hepatitis/alcoholic liver disease and non-alcoholic fatty liver disease being the most common causes in the developed world[1].
+Some of the most common sequelae associated with liver cirrhosis are neurologic and neuropsychiatric impairments labeled as hepatic encephalopathy (HE).
 Neuropsychiatric changes associated with liver disease were first described by Adams and Foley in the 1940s and 1950s[2].
-Since then, our understanding of what HE entails, and what precipitates it, has only marginally grown.
+Since then, our understanding of what HE entails and what precipitates it has only marginally grown.
 According to the currently accepted definition, HE is a neuropsychiatric disorder that can encompass a broad spectrum of presentations summarized in the West Haven Criteria Severity Scale.
-HE spans from minimal, to Grade I (mild confusion, disordered sleep), through Grades II (lethargy, moderate confusion), III (marked confusion, incoherent speech) and finally Grade IV (coma)[3,4].
+HE spans from minimal to Grade I (mild confusion, disordered sleep), through Grades II (lethargy, moderate confusion), III (marked confusion, incoherent speech) and finally Grade IV (coma)[3,4].

 While liver cirrhosis can predispose a patient to HE, there are additional triggers that can precipitate it or worsen its severity.
 Well established triggers include infection, gastrointestinal (GI) bleeding, constipation, and medications such as opioids and benzodiazepines[5-8].
-New studies have cited other etiologies including changes in gut flora and small bowel bacterial overgrowth[9,10].
-More recently, there has been investigation into the role of proton pump inhibitors (PPIs) in contributing to HE in cirrhotic patients.
-PPIs are commonly prescribed for many GI diseases, most commonly gastroesophageal reflux disease (GERD), peptic ulcer disease (PUD), and gastritis[11].
-In contrast to previous beliefs, recent data suggests that PPIs have the potential for multiple adverse effects.
+New studies have cited other etiologies, including changes in gut flora and small bowel bacterial overgrowth[9,10].
+More recently, there have been studies on the role of proton pump inhibitors (PPIs) in contributing to HE in cirrhotic patients.
+PPIs are commonly prescribed for many GI diseases, most commonly gastroesophageal reflux disease (commonly known as GERD), peptic ulcer disease, and gastritis[11].
+In contrast to previous beliefs, recent data suggest that PPIs have the potential for multiple adverse effects.
 PPIs act by decreasing gastric acid secretion, which is believed to be protective against acid-related mucosal injury in the stomach[12].
-In fact, it was felt that their ability to protect the GI mucosa would mitigate the number of GI bleeds in cirrhotic patients, therefore reducing their risk of HE.
+In fact, it was thought that their ability to protect the GI mucosa would mitigate the number of GI bleeds in cirrhotic patients, therefore reducing their risk of HE.
 However, new studies show that in addition to their direct effects in the stomach, PPIs may affect composition of the gut microbiome while also promoting small bowel bacterial overgrowth[13].

-Normally, nitrogenous compounds formed by the gut are drained to the portal system and filtered by the liver[14].
+Normally, nitrogenous compounds formed by the gut are drained into the portal system and filtered by the liver[14].
 These compounds then enter the urea cycle and are excreted in urine.
-However, in patients with liver disease, ammonia clearance is compromised due to reduced liver function and by increased portosystemic shunting, leading to high levels of ammonia in the blood stream.
+However, in patients with liver disease, ammonia clearance is compromised due to reduced liver function and increased portosystemic shunting, leading to high levels of ammonia in the blood stream.
 When ammonia reaches the brain, it is metabolized by astrocytes and transformed from glutamate to glutamine via glutamine synthase.
 Accumulation of glutamine increases intracellular oncotic pressure, leading to cerebral edema.
 In patients with chronic liver disease, this cerebral edema can be subtle, and at this time, the edema alone does not explain all the findings of HE[15-17].
-However, the morphologic changes seen with astrocyte swelling are similar to the changes seen in Type II Alzheimer’s disease[18].
+However, the morphological changes seen with astrocyte swelling are similar to the changes seen in Type II Alzheimer’s disease[18].
 Therefore, given the current mechanisms, it appears that ammonia levels (and subsequently astrocyte glutamine levels) have an overall neurotoxic effect.